ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

         return OK;
     }

-In order to get the ``Liquid Field Velocity`` it's necessary to retrieve the data from the simulation array trough the API :func:`get_simulation_array`, after that you update the created secondary variable inside the hook :func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES <alfasim_sdk.hook_specs.update_plugins_secondary_variables>` as exemplified in the snippet below.
+Then, since the plugin wants to calculate its own secondary variable, the :func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES <alfasim_sdk.hook_specs.update_plugins_secondary_variables>` must be implemented.
+As can be seen in the example below, to retrieve the velocity of the continuous liquid field it's necessary to use the :func:`get_simulation_array` API function.

 .. code-block:: cpp